SpecFlowOSS/SpecFlow/docs/Breaking Changes with SpecFlow 3.0.md

 The specflow.exe was removed.
 To generate the code-behind files, please use the `SpecFlow.Tools.MsBuild.Generation` NuGet package.

 Reports were removed from the main code-base and aren't currently available for SpecFlow 3.0.
-For details see GitHub Issue <https://github.com/techtalk/SpecFlow/issues/1036>
+For details why we did it and where to find the extracted code is written in GitHub Issue <https://github.com/techtalk/SpecFlow/issues/1036>

 ## Configuration app.config/specflow.json